 The PBGC has specified a list of events it deems to be “red flags” that may impair the ability of the employer to meet its benefit obligations.
 By requiring this reporting, the PBGC is better able to recognize and address potential issues, further limiting its exposure.
 These events are called “Reportable Events” and may not always indicate an employer issue.
 However, the reporting of these events provides the PBGC data to decide whether or not to take further action.

 The PBGC has a number of events it has specified as “reportable”.
 Examples include missing funding requirements, distribution of benefits to a substantial owner, liquidation, and a large reduction in employed participants.
 In some cases, the employer must report the event in advance.
 In other cases, the employer must report the event within 30 days after it occurs.
 PBGC requirements exempt small Plan reporting for certain events.
 For example, if a small employer pays a quarterly contribution late, the employer generally need not report it to the PBGC.
 However, if the employer pays the annual contribution late, it must report that event to the PBGC.

 Employers disclose Reportable Events using either the PBGC Form 10, Form 10-Advance, or Form 200.

 The Plan termination process for PBGC plans is more extensive and requires additional time to complete than a non-covered Plan.
 We may cover the Plan termination process for PBGC and non-PBGC Plans in another article.

 As described, the PBGC insures benefits for Defined Benefit Plans.

-Being covered creates a number of additional employer obligations including cost of coverage, more extensive participant disclosures and additional government reporting.
+Being covered creates many additional employer obligations including cost of coverage, more extensive participant disclosures, and additional government reporting.
 However, certain plans, particularly small Defined Benefit Plans, may be exempt from PBGC coverage and its requirements.